 Violation of College Policy

-Violation of any policy, rule, or regulation published in hard copy or available electronically on the College website, including, but not limited to, violation of the policies listed under Threatening and/or Endangering Behavior (above), the International Programs-Student and Parent Participant’s Agreement and Conduct policies imposed by the responsible International Programs Director, and the Greek Recognition Policy.
+Violation of any policy, rule, or regulation published in hardcopy or available electronically on the College website, including, but not limited to, violation of the policies listed under Bullying, Threatening, and/or Abusive Behavior (above), the International Programs-Student and Parent Participant’s Agreement and Conduct Policies imposed by the responsible International Programs Director, and the Greek Recognition Policy.

 Abuse of the Student Conduct System or Academic Honor Code